-The College of Pharmacy offers academic programs in pharmacy and nursing.
+The College of Pharmacy offers academic programs in pharmacy, nursing, clinical laboratory science, respiratory care and radiologic science.
 Admission requirements, curricula and degree titles differ for the programs.

 The Pharmacy curriculum consists of a six-year professional program leading to the Pharm.D. degree.
 Graduates are qualified to apply for licensure as pharmacists.
 In addition, a two-year post-baccalaureate Pharm.D. program is available through the college.
-Graduate programs leading to an M.S. and a Ph.D in Pharmaceutical Sciences also are available.
+Graduate programs leading to an M.S. and a Ph.D. in Pharmaceutical Sciences also are available.